BenDeVries/DeVries_WP/README.md

 # MS Statistics Writing Project Template

-This repository contains a Latex template for formatting a writing project required for completion of a Masters of Science in Statistics at Montana State University.
+This repository contains both an RMD and a Latex template for formatting a writing project required for completion of a Masters of Science in Statistics at Montana State University.
 Files include: